Tony Zappone: Vietnam era military service

-Years that followed
+Later career

 Early in 1974, the general manager of WFLA (AM) Radio assigned him to be the station's first morning and afternoon drive-time traffic reporter and field news correspondent.
 His morning shift put him on air alongside legendary Tampa radio personality Jack Harris.
 Using police monitors, a citizens' band radio and making frequent calls to law enforcement agencies, Zappone broadcast his "rush hour" reports from a section of the radio studio, then called "WFLA Traffic Central."

-Since that time Zappone has been involved in radio and television commercial production, real estate acquisition and management, charitable fundraising, publishing and Internet business ventures.
+Zappone was subsequently involved in radio and television commercial production, real estate acquisition and management, charitable fundraising, publishing and Internet business ventures.

+Personal life and death

-On November 10, 2017 Zappone suffered a nearly-fatal stroke while going down stairs at his home and, after months of hospitalization, he was confined to his residence unable to walk.
+On November 10, 2017, Zappone suffered a nearly-fatal stroke while going down stairs at his home and, after months of hospitalization, he was confined to his residence unable to walk.
 In latter 2018 he once again became active in the commercial real estate business and began production of a children's television program despite his being unable to walk without the aid of a walker or wheelchair.

+Zappone died after a long illness on May 15, 2026, at the age of 78.